promediado/promediado/README.md

 ## About Me

-I'm a 18 year old programmer from Peru/USA, I speak both Spanish and English fluently.
+I'm a 18 year old programmer from the US, I speak both Spanish and English fluently.
 My goal is always to learn new things and help people reach their goals.

 ## 📁 Current Project(s)